 We regularly negotiate and litigate complex issues in the United States Bankruptcy Courts from coast to coast and State and Federal Courts in our region.

 Business insolvencies create challenges for lenders, creditors, suppliers, landlords and contract parties.
-With attorneys in Kentucky, Tennessee, Georgia and Indiana, Stites & Harbison's Creditors' Rights and Bankruptcy Service Group works with our clients to find practical solutions for their issues.
+With attorneys in Kentucky, Tennessee, Ohio, Georgia and Indiana, Stites & Harbison's Creditors' Rights and Bankruptcy Service Group works with our clients to find practical solutions for their issues.

 The firm's practical experience in workouts, litigation and bankruptcy enables us to promptly and efficiently obtain results for our clients.

-LOUISVILLE, Ky.—The 2019 edition of Kentucky Super Lawyers recently honored 42 Stites & Harbison, PLLC attorneys in the Covington, Frankfort, Lexington and Louisville, Ky., offices.
-The publication named 33 attorneys to the Super Lawyers list and nine attorneys to the Rising Stars list.
+LOUISVILLE, Ky.—The 2022 edition of Kentucky Super Lawyers recently honored 37 Stites & Harbison, PLLC attorneys in the Covington, Frankfort, Lexington and Louisville, Ky., offices.
+The publication named 29 attorneys to the Super Lawyers list and eight attorneys to the Rising Stars list.